 'unofficial' conversions, so after the Second World War Supermarine launched the idea again and a handful of Spitfire Mk IXs were converted into two seaters, called TR9s.

-amazing log book, having flown numerous ground attack, bomber escort and patrol missions during the war including being credited with the downing of an enemy Messerschmitt Bf 109 on
+having flown numerous ground attack, bomber escort and patrol missions during the war including being credited with the downing of an enemy Messerschmitt Bf 109 on 27th September 1944.

 Irish Air Corps before retiring in 1960.
 The Bayliss family breathed life into the old girl when she was fully restored and took to the skies again in 1993, exactly 50 years since she

-Imagine what it'll be like to sit under your bubble canopy in the rear cockpit, waiting with bated breath as the Merlin engine kicks into life.
-All we can say is that we're pretty sure the
+Imagine what it'll be like to sit under the bubble canopy in the rear cockpit, waiting with bated breath as the Merlin engine kicks into life, and you get to fly in a Spitfire out of historic

-date you got to fly in a Spitfire TR9 over the famous RAF chapel of Biggin Hill and through the Kentish skies will be indelibly inscribed in your mind and your heart for ever.
+Biggin Hill and through the Kentish skies.
+A day that will be indelibly inscribed in your mind and your heart forever.

 Who is suitable for this experience?

-decide not to proceed or cannot fit safely inside the cockpit you will be offered a full refund.
+not to proceed or cannot fit safely inside the cockpit you can exchange your experience or request a refund.

-A maximum weight limit of 110 kilos /17 stone applies and you will be weighed on the day.
+A maximum weight limit of 108 kilos (238 lb) applies and you will be weighed on the day.
 Passengers dimensions must allow unrestricted movement of the control column.